Emergency Dentist in Ellisville

 Swelling or abscess:

 Apply a cold compress to the outside of your cheek to reduce swelling.
 Avoid applying heat.
-Call us as soon as possible—this may be a sign of infection.
+Call our office as soon as possible so we can schedule you for an evaluation, as this may be a sign of infection.

-In any of these cases, call our office now.
+In any of these cases, call our office now so our team can schedule an emergency appointment.
 We’ll help you with the next step and let you know what to watch for.

 Please Call on Us

 Not every dental issue is urgent.
 But if something is distracting, uncomfortable, or worrisome for you, we don’t want you to feel that way.
-Please call us anytime for support.
+Please call our office so we can schedule a time to see you and provide the care you need.
 We’ll get you comfortable and back to your life as soon as we can.